NMAT: New paper PatternAnisha Mukhija

 - This section usually consists of 2 to 4 reading comprehension based on which the candidates have to respond to the questions that follow.

 Candidates in this section are required to solve questions based on mathematics.
-Fast calculation skills with accuracy is tested with this section.
+Fast calculation skills with accuracy are tested in this section.

-- NMAT 2020 syllabus for Quantitative skills covers four major areas – Quantitative Ability; Data Analysis; Data Sufficiency and Data Interpretation.
+- NMAT syllabus for Quantitative skills covers four major areas.
+Namely Quantitative Ability; Data Analysis; Data Sufficiency and Data Interpretation.

 - Candidates will get 52 minutes to answer 36 questions.